-2.1.3 Mainline/Ticket System - Boynton Beach-Kissimmee
+2.1.2.2 Mainline-SR 91 (MP 88 to MP 236) - Boynton Beach-Kissimmee

-Tolls on the Mainline/Ticket System just north of the Boynton Beach interchange (MP 86) and just south of the Kissimmee South interchange (MP 242) are collected through the use of entry-exit tickets (except for SunPass® customers), whereby each motorist who enters the Ticket System at the Lantana or Three Lakes (south of Kissimmee) Toll Plazas, or any of the interchanges in between, is given a toll card with the encoded vehicle class and interchange designation.
-When leaving the Turnpike, the motorist surrenders the card and pays a toll proportional to the distance traveled (at 6.6 or 8.7 cents-per-mile for SunPass® or cash customers, respectively) and vehicle classification (with tolls for vehicles with more than two-axles proportional to the two-axle rate).
-The Ticket System, most suitable for long-distance intercity trips, requires that the non-SunPass® motorist stop twice: once to pick up a ticket and once to pay the toll.
-Conversion of the Ticket System to AET is scheduled to be completed in FY 2022.
+Tolls on the Mainline-SR 91 (MP 88 to MP 236) just north of the Boynton Beach interchange (MP 86) and just south of the Kissimmee South interchange (MP 242) were converted to AET in November 2021.
+Before this time, tolls were collected through the use of entry-exit tickets (except for SunPass® customers), whereby each motorist who enters the Mainline-SR 91 (MP 88 to MP 236) at the Lantana or Three Lakes (south of Kissimmee) toll plazas, or any of the interchanges in between, was given a toll card with the encoded vehicle class and interchange designation.
+When leaving the Turnpike, the motorist surrendered the card and paid a toll proportional to the distance traveled.
+On November 8, 2021, in conjunction with the AET conversion of the Mainline-SR 91 (MP 88 to MP 236), toll collection on this facility was moved from the ramps to the mainline plazas.
+Prior to this change, one trip on this facility represented one toll transaction.
+After the change, the same trip may incur multiple transactions at more than one mainline plaza, contributing to a higher number of transactions at similar toll rates in effect prior to the change.
+Before the AET conversion, the Mainline-SR 91 (MP 88 to MP 236) had two Mainline plazas and 12 tolled interchanges.
+After the AET conversion, there are twelve Mainline plazas.